Klim Mojave Pro Gloves Review: Best for Trails & Tracks?

 The goat leather palm is a standout feature.
 It’s soft and supple right out of the box, and it stays that way even after repeated use and exposure to moisture.

-This means your gloves will remain comfortable and flexible throughout their lifespan without the need for a break-in period.
+This means they will remain comfortable and flexible throughout their lifespan without the need for a break-in period.

 Seam Strength